madoke/jungle.madoke.org/content/blog/a-new-breed-of-twitter-killers/index.md

 Making a mark in the space is certainly challenging, not only due to the scalability requirements but also because the industry giants are the most dominant.
 Social networks, however, are one good example where the problems of centralization become visible quite fast, especially when there’s government and politics in the mix.
 This is the differentiating factor for all of the above projects, which were built from the ground up with decentralization in mind.

-- Privacy and censorship resistance: Probably not something that could be found on Twitter or Facebook’s todo list 15 years ago and now, with an enormous user base and potential for marketing/propaganda, and certainly governments chipping in, It’s more likely that they try to shift users’ attention to something else rather than fixing it;
+- Privacy and censorship resistance: Probably not something that could be found on Twitter or Facebook’s todo list 15 years ago and now, with an enormous user base and potential for marketing/propaganda, and certainly governments chipping in, it’s more likely that they try to shift users’ attention to something else rather than fixing it;
 - Full open-source: While no one can contest that all Internet giants are among the biggest open-source contributors, they still fall behind in terms of transparency when compared to platforms and protocols that are open from the get-go, and in some cases even before they were an actual product;
 - Protocol first: An open ecosystem where any developer can build a different app that interoperates with the others, like email/SMTP, is the groundwork to build a diverse ecosystem with fair competition, or at least freedom of choice;
 - Open to participation and DIY: A consequence of the previous two points is that anyone can participate in the network by hosting and federating their own nodes.
 Certainly not a feature for the average user, however an important step against centralization.
 Not only the data is scattered across multiple node operators, but also the users can choose which one to trust;